leancodepl/flutter_corelibrary/README.md

 Column(
   mainAxisAlignment: MainAxisAlignment.center,
   children: [
-    // You can use `DefaultMarkupStyle` to define common tags for children.
+    // You can use `DefaultMarkupStyle` to define common tag styles for children.
     DefaultMarkupStyle(
-      tags: [
+      tagStyles: [
         MarkupTagStyle.delegate(
           tagName: 'b',
           styleCreator: (_) =>